 Each year, Warren Buffett writes an open letter to Berkshire Hathaway shareholders.
 Over the last 40 years, these letters have become an annual required read across the investing world, providing insight into how Buffett and his team think about everything from investment strategy to stock ownership to company culture, and more.

 At the age of 26, a Nebraska stockbroker and school teacher named Warren Buffett took his “retirement fund” of $174,000 and decided to start his own investment business.

 Two decades later, he was a billionaire.

-Today, the “Oracle of Omaha” has a net worth of nearly $90B — making him the third wealthiest person in the United States after Jeff Bezos (another CEO known for his shareholder letters) and Bill Gates.
+Today, the “Oracle of Omaha” has a net worth of around $85B — making him the fourth wealthiest person in the United States after Jeff Bezos (another CEO known for his shareholder letters), Bill Gates, and Mark Zuckerberg.
 Berkshire Hathaway, Buffett’s firm, has the most expensive share price of any company in history, with each Class A share costing upwards of $330,000.